-To mock the Milky Way IFS data cube, we need a comprehensive stellar catalog from observations on the Galaxy with well-measured parameters such as position $(\mathbf{x})$, velocity $(\mathbf{v})$, age $(\tau)$ and chemical abundances.
-However, this is impractical as the Galaxy has hundreds of billions of stars being unexplored and the dust in the disk obscures distant light.
-An alternative way is to use particle catalogs from N-body/hydrodynamical simulations (e.g., EAGLE \citealt{2015MNRAS.446..521S}, FIRE-2 \citealt{2018MNRAS.480..800H}), but most of the simulations only contain $\sim10^6$ stellar particles, which is not enough to generate integrated spectra because each spatial bin (spaxel) would only contain less than a hundred particles.
-This in turn would increase the sampling noise of the integrated spectrum and make observables derived from spectra noise.
+To mock the MW IFS data cube, we need a comprehensive stellar catalog from observations with well-measured parameters such as position $(\mathbf{x})$, velocity $(\mathbf{v})$, age $(\tau)$ and chemical abundances.
+However, this is impractical as the MW has hundreds of billions of stars being unexplored and the dust in the disk obscures distant light.
+An alternative way is to employ N-body/hydrodynamical simulations (e.g., EAGLE \citealt{2015MNRAS.446..521S}, FIRE-2 \citealt{2018MNRAS.480..800H}), but most of the simulations only contain $\sim10^6$ stellar particles, which is not enough to generate integrated spectra because each spatial bin would only contain less than a hundred particles.
+This in turn would increase the sampling noise of the integrated spectrum and make observables derived from spectra noisy.
 Even though oversampling can solve this problem, it is still challenging to find a simulation that is observably identical to the MW in all aspects quantitatively, especially the \alphafe{} bimodal trends.